rsdoiel/rsdoiel.github.io/blog/2020/05/09/Oberon-7-and-the-filesystem.md

 By R. S. Doiel, 2020-05-08

+This is the seventh post in the Mostly Oberon series.
+Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit holes I will inevitably fall into.

 ## Working with files in Oberon-7

 In a POSIX system we often talk of opening files,